During the first feed after birth, the first question you’ll ask your nurse is “How often should I feed my baby?”

 With demand feeding, you learn to recognize these cues in your baby.
 That way their needs are met early, and you aren’t frazzled from a baby who is screaming for hours on end.

-The Simply Breastfeeding Course has a big chapter all about your baby’s feeding patterns.
+The Simply Breastfeeding Course (Use discount code STORKMAMA20 for 20% Off) has a big chapter all about your baby’s feeding patterns.
 It’s a great resource if you want to be a breastfeeding success story.

 5 Benefits of Feeding on Demand